PBertinJohannet/Lisaa/README.md

 }
 ```

+Look at the source of string.lisaa to find more.

 # Performance

-The following becnhmarks were done on the following code :
+The following benchmarks were done on the following code :
 ```
 fn main(){
     // finds two factors of this number (241 and 307)